ahdinosaur/rustforge-2025-rust-in-color/slides.md

 Noise functions are random generators that given a point, returns a random sample that smoothly interpolate over nearby points.

+They are commonly used in procedural generated terrains.

 We're going to use noise functions to generate colors.

 -->